 🔥Warming up your email account

-New email accounts that immediately start blasting off a huge volume of emails will trigger spam filters at email service providers (Gmail, Yahoo, Outlook).
+New email accounts that immediately start blasting off a huge volume of emails will trigger spam filters at email service providers.
 Once your domain or IP address is flagged as a spammer, it is almost impossible to shake off that reputation.

 2. Personalize Your Emails: Make sure your emails are personalized and relevant to the recipients.
 Do not use ALL CAPS subject lines, excessive punctuation, or clickbait headlines.